jembi/openmrs-module-dhisconnector/README.md

 |Username | admin|
 |Password | district|

+> :warning: **NB:** Since DHIS API pagination isn't handled yet, you will have to change the *Rest Max Results Absolute* Webservices Module global property to 2000.
+Do this by clicking the *Settings* link on the OpenMRS Administration page, then click *Webservices* on the bottom left.
+Change the value of the *Rest Max Results Absolute* property to 2000 and click save.

 ## Mappings

 Before you can send Period Indicator Report data to DHIS2, a mapping must exist between the report and a DHIS2 Data Set.
 Mappings can either be generated via the UI or placed in the correct location.
 Mappings are stored as JSON on the file system at `OPENMRS_DIR/dhisconnector/mappings/`.
 On Ubuntu, this usually corresponds to `/usr/share/tomcat7/.OpenMRS/dhisconnector/mappings/`.